 “AD Scientific Index” (Alper-Doger Scientific Index):

-This new index has been developed by Prof. Dr. Murat ALPER (MD) and Associate Prof. Dr. Cihan DÖĞER (MD) by using the total and last 5 years’ values of the i10 index, h-index, and citation scores in Google Scholar.
-In addition, the ratio of the last 5 years’ value to the total value of the abovementioned indexes is used.
-Using a total of nine parameters, the “AD Scientific Index” shows the ranking of an individual scientist by 12 subjects (Agriculture & Forestry, Arts, Design and Architecture, Business & Management, Economics & Econometrics, Education, Engineering & Technology, History, Philosophy, Theology, Law / Law and Legal Studies, Medical and Health Sciences, Natural Sciences, Social Sciences, and Others), 256 branches, 19,500 institutions of employment, 216 countries, 10 regions (Africa, Asia, Europe, North America, Oceania, Arab Leageu, EECA, BRICS, Latin America, and COMESA), and in the world.
-Thus, scientists can obtain their academic rankings and monitor developments in the ranking over time.
+This new index has been developed by Prof. Dr. Murat ALPER (MD) and Associate Prof. Dr. Cihan DÖĞER (MD) by using the total and the last 6 years' values of the i10 index, the h-index and the citation scores in Google Scholar.
+In addition, the ratio of the last 6 years' value to the total value of the above indices is used.
+Using a total of nine parameters, the "AD Scientific Index" shows the ranking of an individual scientist in 12 subject areas (Agriculture & Forestry, Arts, Design & Architecture, Business & Management, Economics & Econometrics, Education, Engineering & Technology, History, Philosophy, Theology, Law / Legal Studies, Medicine & Health Sciences, Natural Sciences, Physical Sciences), Medical and Health Sciences, Natural Sciences, Social Sciences, and Others), 256 branches, 22.388 employing institutions, 218 countries, 10 regions (Africa, Asia, Europe, North America, Oceania, Arab League, EECA, BRICS, Latin America, and COMESA), and the world.
+This allows researchers to see their academic rankings and follow the evolution of their rankings over time.

 Data Update, Data Collection and Expansion Policy:

-Collecting data manually based on the ranking from Google Scholar, the profiles with up to 300 citations and verified addresses or the profiles that build confidence for their accuracy are listed primarily.
-Thus, it is aimed to standardize the names, institutions, and branches as much as possible.
-Non-standardized data including wide ranges of variations in the information and the use of abbreviations and a variety of languages have caused difficulties.
-Performing data mining and scrutinizing the acquired information, many profiles were excluded from the index.
-Furthermore, some of the profiles were excluded during the regular examination of the data onward.
-Data cleaning requires a regular process in place to be conducted meticulously.
-We welcome your contributions in data cleaning and ensuring accuracy.
+Data is updated every 30-60 days.
+The data is manually collected based on Google Scholar rankings, with priority given to profiles with up to 300 citations and verified addresses, or profiles where there is confidence in their accuracy.
+The aim is to standardise names, institutions and industries as much as possible.
+Non-standardised data, including wide variations in information and the use of abbreviations and a variety of languages, have caused difficulties.
+Updates and new rankings will be available through the current list of profiles and the pool of academics, which would grow with new subscriptions.
+By performing data mining and reviewing the information obtained, many profiles have been excluded from the index.
+In addition, some profiles were excluded during the regular data cleaning process.
+Data cleansing requires a regular process that must be carried out meticulously.
+We welcome your input in cleaning the data and ensuring accuracy.